-DNA tests for dogs are readily available to purchase online.
-But how do you use them?
-Do they offer insights into hidden traits, like shedding and furnishings?
-And which manufacturer is the most accurate?
-Here, we discuss all of these concerns and more!
+You can easily purchase DNA tests for dogs online, but how do they work?
+Do they reveal hidden traits, like how much your dog sheds?
+And which brand is the most reliable?
+Here, we’ll answer all of these questions and more!

 What is Dog DNA Testing